-How to Disable Your Nest Thermostats Seasonal Savings Program
+How to Deactivate Your Nest Thermostats Seasonal Savings Program

-But First, Why Is This Happening?
+But First, Why Is This A Problem?

 How to Disable Your Nest Thermostat’s Seasonal Savings Feature

 A number of people have documented trouble shutting off the Seasonal Savings feature.
 While the location of this setting might be different according to your specific Nest model, other users are concerned that Google is deliberately making it tougher to opt out of Seasonal Savings.
 To make sure you can opt out no matter what, we’ll list the ways other users have enjoyed success.

 - Overriding Seasonal Savings: Manually adjusting the temperature should supersede the Seasonal Savings program, but many users have discovered this isn’t what’s happening.
 If you note your Nest consistently reversing your changes, you’ll probably prefer to turn off the feature outright.

 - Shutting off the setting from the Nest app: Your phone or tablet’s Nest app is supposed to have a History option and a Settings option.
 Google points users to their History to disable Seasonal Savings, but other users have discovered this option in Settings.
 Once disabled, the setting is temporarily off until the following summer or winter.

 - Shutting off the program from the Nest thermostat: Your thermostat should also display a History option where you can disable Seasonal Savings, but many homeowners report the disable option is absent.

 - Opting out before the program begins: The Seasonal Savings program is only accessible in summer and winter.
 Your smart device will receive a notification when the program is about to launch, offering you the chance to opt out.

 When Seasonal Savings is running, your Nest will feature a small yellow symbol of a leaf.
 If your Nest is struggling with issues and the Seasonal Savings icon is missing, your trouble could be with another setting entirely.